Cloud Atlas (film): Plot

 The story jumps between eras, spanning hundreds of years, until each storyline eventually resolves.
-Writings from characters in prior storylines are found in future storylines.
-Characters appear to recur in each era, but change relationships to each other.
-Slaves or abusers often change roles, suggesting reincarnation or other connection between souls through the ages.
+Communications from characters in prior storylines are found in some of the future storylines, connecting a few of them.
+Characters appear to recur in each era, but change relationships to each other, suggesting reincarnation or other connection between souls through the ages.

-In the Chatham Islands, 1849, American lawyer Adam Ewing witnesses the whipping of Autua, an enslaved Moriori man.
-Autua stows away on Ewing's ship and persuades him to advocate for Autua to join the crew as a free man.
-Autua saves Ewing's life before his doctor, Henry Goose, can poison him and steal his gold under the guise of treating him for a parasitic worm.
-In San Francisco, Ewing and his wife denounce her father's complicity in slavery and leave to join the abolition movement.
+In the Chatham Islands, 1849, American lawyer Adam Ewing is waiting for his transport ship to be repaired.
+He witnesses the whipping of Autua, an enslaved Moriori man.
+Autua stows away on Ewing's ship, having noticed Ewing's sympathy, and persuades him to advocate for Autua to join the crew as a free man.
+Autua saves Ewing's life before the ship's doctor, Henry Goose, can poison Ewing and steal his gold under the guise of treating him for a parasitic worm.
+In San Francisco, Ewing and his wife Tilda denounce her father's complicity in slavery and leave for New York to join the abolition movement.

-In 1936, English composer Robert Frobisher finds work as an amanuensis to aging composer Vyvyan Ayrs, allowing Frobisher to compose his own masterpiece, "The Cloud Atlas Sextet".
-Frobisher reads from Ewing's journal among the books at Ayrs's mansion.
-Ayrs demands credit for the sextet and threatens to expose Frobisher's bisexuality if he refuses.
+In 1936, British composer Robert Frobisher finds work as an amanuensis to aging composer Vyvyan Ayrs, allowing Frobisher to compose his own masterpiece, "The Cloud Atlas Sextet".
+As the sextet nears completion, Ayrs demands credit for it and threatens to expose Frobisher's bisexuality if he refuses.
 Frobisher shoots and wounds Ayrs and goes into hiding.
-He finishes the sextet and shoots himself before his lover Rufus Sixsmith arrives.
+Frobisher finishes the sextet and shoots himself before his lover Rufus Sixsmith arrives.

 In San Francisco, 1973, journalist Luisa Rey meets Sixsmith, now a nuclear physicist.
 Sixsmith tips off Rey to a conspiracy to create a catastrophe at a nuclear reactor run by Lloyd Hooks, who secretly promotes oil-energy interests.
-He is killed by Hooks's hitman, Bill Smoke, before he can give her a report as proof.
-Rey finds Frobisher's letters to Sixsmith, just as Frobisher had found Ewing's journal earlier.
-She tracks down Frobisher's obscure sextet in a record store.
-Scientist Isaac Sachs passes her a copy of Sixsmith's report.
-Smoke kills Sachs by blowing up his plane and then runs Rey's car off a bridge, destroying the report.
-With help from the plant's head of security, Joe Napier, Rey evades another assassination attempt, and Smoke is killed.
-With a copy of the report from Sixsmith's niece, she exposes the plot and has Hooks indicted.
+He is killed by Hooks' hitman, Bill Smoke, before he can give her a report as proof.
+Scientist Isaac Sachs passes her a copy of Sixsmith's report, but Smoke kills Sachs and then runs Rey's car off a bridge, destroying the report.
+With help from the plant's head of security, Joe Napier, Rey evades another murder attempt, and Smoke is killed.
+With another copy of the report from Sixsmith's niece, Rey plans to expose the plot.